ZabGo/Feniks-Project/feniksproject/README.md

 ### Step 2
 Deploy the build folder to your S3 bucket by entering the following command: `npm run deploy`<br>

-You can change the bucket name in the file package.jason: `aws s3 sync build/ s3://name_of_the_bucket`
+You can change the bucket name in the file package.json: `aws s3 sync build/ s3://name_of_the_bucket`